Western Turkic Khaganate: Onoq or ten tribes

 The first statement dates their origin back to the beginning of the First Turkic Khaganate with Istämi, younger brother of Bumin Qaghan, who had brought with him the ten tribes, probably from the Eastern Qaghanate in Mongolia and travelled west to expand the Khaganate.
 The exact date for the event was not recorded, and the shanyu here referred to might be Muqan Qaghan.

 The second statement attributes it to Dielishi, who took over the throne in 635 and began to strengthen the state by further affirming the initial ten tribes and two tribal wings, in contrast with the rotation of rule between the Bumin (through Apa) and Istämi (through Tardu) lineages in the Western Khaganate.
 Thereafter, the name "ten tribes" (十姓) became a shortened address for the Western Turks in Chinese records.
 Those divisions did not include the five major tribes, who were active further east of the ten tribes.

 The earlier tribes consisted of eight primary tribes ruled by eight chiefs-in-command: the five Duolu (咄陆) tribes, and the three Nushibi tribes.
 Syriac and Greek sources (John of Ephesus, Menander Protector) also confirmed that initially, the Western Turkic Khaganate were divided into eight tribes during Istämi's lifetime and at his death.

-The ruling elites were divided into two groups and the relationship between the two groups were tense: the more aristocratic Duolu shads held the title churs, and the lower-ranking Nushibi in west were probably initially made up of Tiele conscripts and their shads held the title irkins.
+The ruling elites were divided into two groups and the relationship between the two groups was tense: the more aristocratic Duolu shads held the title churs, and the lower-ranking Nushibi in west were probably initially made up of Tiele conscripts and their shads held the title irkins.
 During the reformation the more powerful Nushibi tribes such as A-Xijie and Geshu were sub-divided into two tribal groups with a greater and lesser title under a fixed tribal name, resulting in the attested On Oq & 十箭 shíjiàn "ten arrows").

 Primary sources

 Afrasiab murals (7th century)

 Western Turk attendants and officers, all recognizable by their long plaits, at the court of Samarkand.
 Afrasiab murals, 7th century.

 Seated Turkic attendants, at the court of Samarkand.
 Afrasiab murals, 7th century.

 Turkic delegates appear together with Chinese envoys in the 7th century murals of Afrasiab in Samarkand.
 The Chinese delegates (left in the mural) form an embassy to the king of Samarkand, carrying silk and a string of silkworm cocoons.
-The Turkic delegates (right in the mural), are recognizable by their long plaits.
+The Turkic delegates (right in the mural) are recognisable by their long plaits.
 They do not carry presents, as they are only escorting the Chinese envoys.

 The scenes depicted in the Afrasiyab murals may have been painted in 648–651, as the Western Turkic Khaganate was in its last days, before its fall in 657, and the Tang dynasty was increasing its territory in Central Asia.
-They are recognizable by their long plaits.
+They are recognisable by their long plaits.